efemeryds/amnesic-probing-with-single-projection/README.md

         └── tokens.pickle
 ```

-- You also need to add a folder called *results* with a proper name to store the output results.
+- You also need to create in a folder *results* another folder with a proper name to store the output results.

 ## Access to data